 - Confirmed: They've confirmed that they wish to enroll.

 - Enrolled: The person has actually enrolled in courses at your school.
 This status automatically applies when they've been registered for a course in an academic term that matches the one entered in their lead info.

 As soon as a person is a lead, you'll see the Admissions view on their Profile.
 The Admissions view contains all admissions-related information you have for this person.
 See How do I make a person a lead?, above, for how to get a person going as a lead.

 Lead info includes all the admissions information you have about this person for a particular time period.

-- A person can be a lead multiple times in their life—first as an Undergrad, later as a Grad student, for example—so there may be more than one set of lead info.
+- A person can be a lead multiple times in their life—first as an Undergraduate in the Arts program, later as an Undergraduate in the Sciences, and then later as a Grad student, for example—so there may be more than one set of lead info.
 There is only ever one active set of lead info.
 Other info sets would be inactive (or, all of them might be inactive).